tlcaputi/gtrendR/docs/google-variance.md

 |suicide_song_suicide_songs     |77.63%  |

 This means, for example, the range in search volumes over 10 API runs for the keyword "commit suicide" is, on average, 101% of its mean.
-That is, if you were to request this data 10 different times for the same date, you would expect that the maximum value you got would be over 2x larger than the minimum value you got.
+That is, if you were to request this data 10 different times for the same date, you would expect that the maximum value you got would be over twice the minimum value you got.
 In fact, we can see how large this range could be:

 ```r
 lapply(summ_data_list, function(x) sprintf("%.2f%%", max(x$range_over_mean) * 100)) %>%